 IEX accepts orders from a number of brokers with different business models, including retail and online brokers.
 Please see the retail and online brokers listed on Members.

-How does IEX calculate the NBBO and protect orders resting on its book from trading based on stale market data?
+How does the Investors Exchange calculate the NBBO and protect orders resting on its book from trading based on stale market data?